rinmalavi/rinmalavi.github.io/_posts/2014-06-05-obscure-things-you-want-to-do-to-your-linux.md

 layout: post
 ---

-Tired of a complete miss use of one of the biggest keys on keyboard, and inaccessibility of the most important.
+Tired of a complete misuse of one of the biggest keys on keyboard, and inaccessibility of the most important.

     setxkbmap -option ctrl:nocaps